All Products

 }

-You can call the BatchGetRow operation to read multiple rows of data from one or more tables at a time.
+You can call the BatchGetRow operation to read multiple rows of data from one or more tables at the same time.
 The BatchGetRow operation consists of multiple GetRow operations.
 When you call the BatchGetRow operation, the process of constructing each GetRow operation is the same as the process of constructing the GetRow operation when you call the GetRow operation.

 Usage notes